aws/aws-app-mesh-examples/walkthroughs/tls-with-acm/README.md

 ### 1. What permissions does the IAM role used by the Envoy need in order to retrieve a certificate and private key from ACM?

 The IAM role used by the Envoy needs the ability to connect to App Mesh (`appmesh:StreamAggregatedResources`) and export certificates from ACM (`acm:ExportCertificate`).
-An example policy (as a CloudFormation role) is provided below and is available in `./infrastructure/ecs-cluster.yaml`:
+An example policy is provided below and is available in `./infrastructure/ecs-cluster.yaml`:

 ```yaml
 TaskIamRole: